George Preece: Te Kooti's War

 In July 1868, Te Kooti's War, another conflict of the New Zealand Wars, broke out.
 Te Kooti was a Māori warrior of the Rongowhakaata iwi (tribe) who in 1865 had fought on the side of the New Zealand government against the Pai Mārire religious movement during the East Cape War in Poverty Bay.
 He was later deemed to be a spy and was exiled without a trial to the Chatham Islands along with 200 Pai Mārire warriors and their families.
 He became their leader and in July 1868 escaped captivity with his followers, landing back in Poverty Bay in July 1868, triggering what was subsequently known as Te Kooti's War.

-At the start of the conflict, Preece was commissioned into the Armed Constabulary.
+At the start of Te Kooti's War, Preece assisted in raising a force of volunteers to combat Te Kooti.
+He was part of a party that skirmished with Te Kooti's followers on 24 July.
+The volunteers had to retreat and Preece formed part of the rearguard that successfully covered the withdrawal.
+He was subsequently commissioned into the Armed Constabulary.
 This was a paramilitary law enforcement agency that formed New Zealand's main defence force at the time and which was led by Colonel George Whitmore.
 He participated in the pursuit of Te Kooti and was present at engagements with Te Kooti's forces in late July.